Bug report #83

 The problem with qgis not filling some polygons correctly happens even on polygons without holes in them.

-#9 Updated by Gavin Macaulay - over 14 years ago
+#9 Updated by Gavin Macaulay - about 15 years ago

 - Status changed from Open to In Progress

 After writing some code to load and display the polygons in question, the problem appears to be in QImage:

 Qgis draws to a QImage using a QPainter, and then converts that to a QPixmap for display on screen (I think it does this because anti-aliasing is only available with QImage and maybe also transparency).
 If the drawing of the polygon is done directly to a QPixmap, the fill is correct.
 The image resulting from a QImage.save() is filled incorrectly, so that suggests that QImage is the problem, not the conversion from QImage to QPixmap.

 I tried various configuration changes to the QImage, but nothing that I've tried to date has resolved the problem.

 I've submitted this as a bug to Trolltech.